 The Grigore Antipa National Museum of Natural History (Muzeul National de Istorie Naturala Grigore Antipa) – usually referred to simply as the Antipa Museum – should also be included in your list of Bucharest places to visit.
 Recently refurbished, it houses everything from interactive exhibits to traditional displays of animal species from around the world.

 Address: Calea Victoriei 12, Bucharest

-Spread over 400 acres, Herastrau Park is home to the Dimitrie Gusti National Village Museum, an open-air theater, sports club, and an old-fashioned amusement park.
+Spread over 400 acres, King Michael I Park is home to the Dimitrie Gusti National Village Museum, an open-air theater, sports club, and an old-fashioned amusement park.
 At its lake, boat rentals are available to the public every summer.
 Bordering the park, 19th- and 20th-century villas are the homes of Bucharest's elite.

 Designed by French landscape artist Eduard Redont and completed in 1906, Carol Park is considered one of the most beautiful parks in the capital.
 Romania's Tomb of the Unknown Soldier is located here as well as a Roman-era styled open-air theater called Arenele Romane, which is popular for summer concerts.

-The bookstore is a local hub, not only for reading and browsing through books, but for art and relaxing.
-Carturesti Carusel is also frequented for its changing contemporary art displays, media center presentations, and welcoming top floor bistro café.
+The bookshop is a local hub, not only for reading and browsing through books, but for art and relaxing.
+Carturesti Carusel is also frequented for its changing contemporary art displays, media center presentations, and welcoming top-floor bistro café.